Arthur Moyle, Baron Moyle: Trade union work

 After trade union mergers, Moyle became National Officer of the National Union of Public Employees, which made him responsible for local authority workers generally and not just those in construction.
 In the year 1937–1938 Moyle was Chairman of the National Joint Council for Local Authorities Non-Trading Services.
 He was a spokesman of a delegation to the government to ask for pensions for manual workers as well as local government officers in 1937.

 In May 1938 he joined a delegation pressing for a Whitley Council for nurses, to fix minimum salaries and maximum hours.
 During the Second World War, Moyle represented the Trades Union Congress on the Nurses Salaries Committee chaired by Lord Rushcliffe which published two reports in 1943.
-Moyle was a member of the National Joint Council for Local Authorities Administrative Professional, Technical and Clerical Staffs, and in 1945 was chairman of the Trade Union Congress Local Advisory Committee.
+Moyle was a member of the National Joint Council for Local Authorities Administrative Professional, Technical and Clerical Staffs, and in 1945 was chairman of the Trades Union Congress Local Advisory Committee.